 - Apply for financial aid - Complete your FAFSA if you haven’t already done so using school code 002469.
 Then complete and file all financial aid documentation to STLCC for processing.

 - Take a placement test - Find your fit with our placement tests.
-If you don’t have an ACT/SAT score or it doesn’t meet our criteria, you can determine your placement through test at our Assessment Centers.
+If you don’t have an ACT/SAT score or it doesn’t meet our criteria, you can determine your placement through test at our Testing Centers.

 - Attend a registration workshop or meet with an academic advisor - First-time college students must attend a New Student Registration Workshop and meet with an academic advisor.
 Even if you aren’t new to college, meeting with an academic advisor can help you determine the best path to your goals.